 To create the purses, you will need a brush (like a pastry brush) and a small bowl of water.
-Spread 4-6 wonton wrappers out over a clean surface (a counter-top or chopping board work well).
+Spread 4 to 6 wonton wrappers out over a clean surface (a counter-top or chopping board work well).
 Dip the brush in water and wet 1 inch around the periphery of each wrapper.

 Place the finished purses on a clean plate.
 Continue making the purses in this way until all the filling has been used up.

 Make-ahead Tip: If you're expecting guests, cover the plate of purses and refrigerate until just before (or just after) guests arrive — up to 24 hours ahead of time.
 Then continue on with the final steps.